 You can access Magic Hunters either on Amazon.com in the Kindle Vella department or you can open the Kindle App and search for the story there.
 For now the story will only be available on the Amazon website and the app, and only in America.
 Sorry!
+Another option is to read it as a Patreon subscriber.
+Click here to learn about Patreon.
 For those of you who only read paperback, it will release in that format next year.
 The full book will also be available on Kindle at that time, as well.
 Click here to learn more about Magic Hunters.

 When a waterborne disease wipes out the majority of the earth’s population, an introverted teen must lead his friends out of the chaos and violence in Phoenix to the rumored location of a safe water source before desperation drives them apart.
 Ages 14 and up.
 Click here to learn more.

 This is a prequel series to the Safe Lands trilogy (see below).

 The Kinsman Chronicles is an epic fantasy saga that follows the Hadar family, long before the Blood of Kings trilogy took place.
 Each paperback book contains three ebook parts.
 The sets for each book are pictured below.
 Ages 16 and up.
 Click here to learn more.